wavefrontHQ/docs/pages/doc/ts_taggify.md

 ### Improving Readability by Manipulating the Output

-All metadata functions support composite values, that is you can manipulate the output.
+All metadata functions support inserting the value of the metric, source or tags in replacement strings via the `<entity>` syntax.

 For example: